lfoppiano/grobid-quantities/doc/guidelines.rst

 Out of scope
 ~~~~~~~~~~~~

-Only **expressions of quantities** is annotated, which can use numbers or alphabetical words.
+Only **expressions of quantities** are annotated, which can use numbers or alphabetical words.

 Some numbers are also used for other stuff like markers, call-out, section number, identifiers, index, reference expressions, formula parameters, etc. and all these cases are out of scope.
 See issue `#36 <https://github.com/kermitt2/grobid-quantities/issues/36>`_